 Padel Mexicano

-Rules of Mexicano
+Rules of Padel Mexicano

-Mexicano is a performance-based, rotating-partner format where the standings decide who you play with and against.
+Padel Mexicano is a performance-based, rotating-partner format where the standings decide who you play with and against.
 These are the rules of padel Mexicano:

 • From the second match onward, your matchups are set by the results of previous rounds.